-In 1964, 15-year-old Gerald “Gerry” Gault was sentenced to serve nearly six years in a state industrial school for allegedly making a prank phone call.
-Soon after the phone call was made, Gerry was taken into police custody without his parents being notified of his arrest.
-Gerry reportedly confessed to the crime without a lawyer or his parents present.
+In 1964, 15-year-old Gerald “Jerry” Gault was sentenced to serve nearly six years in a state industrial school for allegedly making a prank phone call.
+Soon after the phone call was made, Jerry was taken into police custody without his parents being notified of his arrest.
+Jerry reportedly confessed to the crime without a lawyer or his parents present.
 He was not advised of his right to silence, his right to be represented by an attorney, or the State’s obligation to provide him an attorney if his family could not afford one.
-Gerry appealed and the case made its way to the U.S Supreme Court.
-The Court determined that Gerry’s trial violated his right to due process, which every citizen—including a child—is guaranteed.
+Jerry appealed and the case made its way to the U.S Supreme Court.
+The Court determined that Jerry’s trial violated his right to due process, which every citizen—including a child—is guaranteed.

 Under our Constitution, the condition of being a boy does not justify a kangaroo court.

 Justice Abe Fortas, Gault, 387 U.S. at 28.

 The Court held that children facing prosecution in juvenile court have the same due process rights as adults, including:

 In re Gault, as the case came to be known, transformed loose juvenile court proceedings into formal hearings that afforded children essential rights.
 These rights, especially the right to an attorney, are the cornerstones of a fair juvenile justice system.
 But, 50 years later, many children still face charges in complex court systems without the basic representation guaranteed in the Gault decision.